Rudrakshajabala Upanishad: Characteristics of rudraksha

 Bhusunda probes further about information regarding the rudraksha, such as the method of wearing it, associated mantras, and so on.
 Kalagni Rudra says that wearing rudraksha absolves all sins.
 Its sight equals the merit of a crore, its wearing yields a 100 crore, and wearing and doing japa has a lakh crore benefits.

 The physical characteristics of a rudraksha are then described.
 A rudraksha of the amla fruit size is the best, followed by the size of a berry and the size of the black gram, the lowest.
 Four types of rudraksha - white, red, yellowish, and black - are declared fit for four Varnas or castes - Brahmin, Kshatriya, Vaishya, and Shudra, respectively.
 The best rudraksha is described as well-rounded, well-sized, smooth, hard, thorny, and with a natural hole.
 A rudraksha which is damaged, broken, infested, or damaged by worms or insects, without thorns, or of abnormal size or shape, should not be used.

 Wearing rudrakshas

 The rudrakshas should be woven in a silken thread and worn.
 A rudraksha can be worn on the hair tuft, 30 around the head, 36 in a necklace, 16 on each arm, 12 on each wrist, 15 around the shoulders, and 108 in the yajnopavita (sacred thread).
 They can be worn as 2, 3, 5, or 7 rounds.
-One should also wear them around the waist, as earrings, and as a rosary.These beads are believed to possess powerful metaphysical qualities that can positively influence the wearer's physical, mental, and spiritual well-being.
+One should also wear them around the waist, as earrings, and as a rosary.
 A devotee of Shiva should eternally wear them.
 Mantras that should be recited when the rudraksha is worn around a particular part of the body are then recited.